yeahwhat-mc/fallback-webserver/README.md

 fallback-webserver
 ==================

-This repository contains some static pages hosted on GitHub pages which are used as fallback in case issues or maintenace of our Nginx.
+This repository contains some static pages hosted on GitHub pages which are used as fallback in case of issues or maintenace of our Nginx.

 ### Example Nginx virtual host

-In the example below, you can find the productive virtual host for our Discourse forums which can [be found here](http://forums.yeahwh.at).
+In the example below, you can find the productive virtual host for our **Discourse** forums which can [be found here](http://forums.yeahwh.at).
 In case of 502 HTTP status code, we assume the Docker instance is currently getting rebuilded (because of a new version/update) so the Nginx proxy can't reach the actual Discourse upstream and shows the default error page.
 I rather want a pretty and informative maintenance page so my visitors know whats going on and why they currently can't use the forums.

-Because I'm lazy I wanted to automate this workflow and not "switching" virtual hosts manually on each update.
-I found a possibilty to use a fallback upstream, so here's the tiny and easy configuration:
+Because I'm lazy I wanted to automate this workflow and "not switching" virtual hosts manually on each update.
+I found a possibilty to use a fallback upstream/location, so here's the tiny and easy configuration:

 ```
 server {